jabyrd3/winnow/readme.md

 # Whiteboards are awful.

-Winnow is small commandline utility that allows you to blindly send sample codetests and check the validity of the answers using only an applicants email address.
-It also keeps track of who you've sent tests to in a simple sqlite database to help manage large numbers of tests and candidates so that you pick the programmer who is actually best suited for your job.
+Winnow is small commandline utility that allows you to quickly send sample codetests and check the validity of the answers using only an applicants email address.
+It also keeps track of who you've sent tests to in a local database to help manage large numbers of tests and candidates so that you pick the programmer who is actually best suited for your job.
 It's all too easy to project personal bias into the tech hiring process, so why not try to go out of your way to be more fair from the get go and get your hands on some code before making a judgement call?

-The first indication of a potential employees technical abilities shouldn't happen in front of a whiteboard in your office.
-It's a barbaric practice that overvalues certain types of problem-solving and denigrates other styles, often to the detriment of people who aren't traditional CS-graduate type programmers.

-Also, it's insanely inefficient!
-Having your technical staff watching someone frantically write psuedocode in a conference room is a waste of everyone's time.
-I prefer to screen candidates with an untimed test, specifically written based on the needs of the organization, that an applicant can perform in an environment they're familiar with–on their own time–without artifical pressure or constraints.
-Nobody writes huge chunks of software on a whiteboard, so why should we expect it out of candidates?

 ## Programmers should be in charge of hiring programmers

-HR can't determine how gifted or experienced someone is purely from a resume.
 If you automate the code testing process and make it painless for someone to track as part of their regular job, I genuinely believe it will be easier to hire a quality candidate who fits your organizations technical abilities.

 # Installation